lucasselliach/MyGist/README.md

   - [Service Pattern](https://gist.github.com/lucasselliach/d29385373f4a056768a9).
 Model used in Domain (service contracts and domain service)

 ### Usual Help
   - [XmlSerializer to NFE](https://gist.github.com/lucasselliach/8541815c22a3ee62e8b3).
-XmlSerializer developed for NFE (used in Brasil)
+XmlSerializer developed for NFE (used only in Brasil)
-  - [Certificado Digital](https://gist.github.com/lucasselliach/d29385373f4a056768a9).
-Model used in Domain (service contracts and domain service)
+  - [Certificado Digital](https://gist.github.com/lucasselliach/d251392ff58f324468af).
+Model used to get certificate and use it to signer the SAT(Sistema Autenticador e Transmissor de Cupons Fiscais Eletrônico)(used only in Brasil)